What jobs can you get with a law degree?

 After graduating with her LLB in 2019, Georgia returned to Paris to pursue a master’s in environmental law at Panthéon Sorbonne University – Paris 1 as a recipient of the Entente Cordiale Scholarship from the Franco-British Council.

 Now, she works as an intern for the legal counsel of the Nuclear Energy Agency at the OECD, which provides legal advice to countries regarding liability and insurance issues surrounding their nuclear energy initiatives.

 “I’m not necessarily looking to stay in law in the future, I may transition into different role in the energy field,” says Georgia.
 “Either way, it was my background in law that led me into the energy industry.
 My master's degree was also very broad, meaning I could study modules in finance and strategy, which helped broaden my horizons," she adds.

 Former US presidential candidate Hillary Clinton studied at Yale University, where her husband Bill Clinton, former president of the United States also studied law.

-Other well known legal professionals include human rights lawyer Amal Clooney (New York University) and Robert Kardashian (University of San Diego), who represented OJ Simpson at his 1995 murder trial and is father to Kim Kardashian, who also began studying for a law degree in 2019.
+Other well known legal professionals include human rights lawyer Amal Clooney (University of San Diego), who represented OJ Simpson at his 1995 murder trial and is father to Kim Kardashian, who also began studying for a law degree in 2019.

-Studying law can also be a stepping stone towards a highly successful business career, as evidenced by brake line manufacturer and self-made billionaire Heinz Hermann Thiele (LMU Munich) Or it could lead to the acquisition of a football team as in the case of Chelsea football club chairman Roman Abramovich (Kutafin Moscow State Law University).
+Studying law can also be a stepping stone towards a highly successful business career, as evidenced by brake line manufacturer and self-made billionaire Heinz Hermann Thiele (Kutafin Moscow State Law University).

-Some other celebrities who studied law are actor John Cleese (University of Cambridge), actress Portia Di Rossi (University of Melbourne), and singer Julio Iglesias (Complutense University of Madrid).
+Some other celebrities who studied law are actor John Cleese (Complutense University of Madrid).